Signe Bergman

-Signe Wilhelmina Ulrika Bergman (10 April 1869 – 1960) was a Swedish feminist.
+Signe Wilhelmina Ulrika Bergman (10 April 1869 – 9 May 1960) was a Swedish feminist.
 She was the chairperson of the National Association for Women's Suffrage (LKPR) which was then called The Swedish Society for Woman Suffrage in English (see photo to the right here) from 1914 to 1917 and the Swedish delegate to International Woman Suffrage Alliance from 1909 to 1920.
 She was the organiser of the congress of the Sixth Conference of the International Woman Suffrage Alliance in 1911 and the editor of the paper of the LKPR, Rösträtt för kvinnor (Women's suffrage).

 Biography

 Signe Bergman was born a member of a family of officials in Stockholm and was given a high but informal education.
 She spent some years in Great Britain, where she worked in the institute of her cousin Martina Bergman-Österberg, as well as an assistant to a researcher at the British Museum before she returned to Sweden, where she worked as a clerk at the Sveriges allmänna hypoteksbank.
-Bergman lived alone in a time when it was considered more suitable for a professional middle class woman to share her flat with a female companion for modesty's sake.
+Bergman lived alone in a time when it was considered more suitable for a professional middle-class woman to share her flat with a female companion for modesty's sake.

 Bergman was one of the leading figures of the Swedish suffrage movement, if not the perhaps most famous during her lifetime.
 In 1902, two motions regarding women's suffrage reform were presented to the Swedish Parliament.
 One was from the Minister of Justice Hjalmar Hammarskjöld, who suggested that married men be given two votes, as they could be regarded to vote in place of their wives as well.
 The other motion was presented by Carl Lindhagen, who suggested women's suffrage.
 The Hammarskjöld suggestion aroused anger among women's rights activists, who formed a support group for the Lindhagen motion.
-On 4 June 1902, Föreningen för Kvinnans Politiska Rösträtt (FKPR) was founded: initially a local Stockholm society, it became a national organization (LKPR) the year after.
-From 1906 to 1914, she was a member of the central committee of the Stockholm chapter of the National Association for Women's Suffrage; in 1907, she became a member of the central committee of the organisation as a whole; and from 1914 until 1917, she was its chairman.
+On 4 June 1902, Föreningen för Kvinnans Politiska Rösträtt (FKPR) was founded: initially a local Stockholm society, it became a national organization, the National Association for Women's Suffrage, the year after.
+From 1906 to 1914, she was a member of the central committee of the Stockholm chapter of the LPKR; in 1907, she became a member of the central committee of the organisation as a whole; and from 1914 until 1917, she was its chair.
 She was also the editor of the organisation's paper, and from 1909 to 1920, she was a member of the International Woman Suffrage Alliance and represented Sweden at several international suffrage congresses.